novillo-cs/lab_07_usaco/README.md

 System.out.println("Silver solution: " + silverSol);
 ```

 * Test your code with the two test cases provided.
-If you would like you can craeate your own test cases.
+If you would like you can create your own test cases.

 * Check if your solution is the same as the one provided in the output files.